elisawarner/Imaging_Toolkit/README.md

 ## Patch Extractor
 An easy method for patch sampling, which requires only the changing of 5 hyperparameters to run the code.

+### What to Expect:
+* **Input:** a folder of histology slide images
+* **Output:** a dictionary of patches by image and an output folder of subfolders, where each subfolder represents an image and every file within is a patch.

 ### Requirements:
 * `openslide` : to manipulate histology images
 * `import_ipynb` : to access `patch_functions.ipynb`